ChineloOgbonnah/Power-BI-Project/README.md

 ### Skillsets:
 In carrying out this project, the underlisted Power BI features were used;
 - DAX (for calculated columns and new measures)
-- Visualization
+- Visualization,
-- Filters
+- Filters,
-- Dynamic Narrative
+- Dynamic Narrative,
-- Buttons
+- Buttons,
-- Bookmarks
+- Bookmarks,
-- Selection and Grouping
+- Selection and Grouping,
-- Tooltips
+- Tooltips.

 ## EXPLORATORY DATA ANALYSIS
 ### Data Cleaning:
 The dataset used was clean and did not need any further transformation.
-This was checked using the Power Query Editor and the Validity for each column of the tables were 100%.
+This was checked using the Power Query Editor and the validity for each column of the tables were 100%.

 ### Data Modelling:
 The auto-generated relationships between the tables were used (even though we could get other relationships), as it was suitable for this project.
 The model was a Star Schema with relationship Many:1 and 1:Many.